JTFouquier/ghost-tree/README.rst

 ghost-tree is a bioinformatics tool that combines sequence data from two genetic marker databases into one phylogenetic tree that can be used for diversity analyses.
-One dababase is used as a backbone or scaffold because it provides better phylogeny across all phyla, and the other database provides finer taxonomic resolution.
+One database is used as a backbone or scaffold because it provides better phylogeny across all phyla, and the other database provides finer taxonomic resolution.